Search overlay

 Qualitative Research in Accounting

-On behalf of Auburn University and the School of Accountancy at the Harbert College of Business, we would like to invite you to attend a two-day conference on Qualitative Research in Accounting with distinguished guests - Professors Yves Gendron, Université Laval, Melissa Graebner, University of Illinois at Urbana-Champaign, and Christie Hayne, University of Illinois at Urbana-Champaign.
-This conference should be of interest too researchers who are interested in learning more about consuming or conducting qualitative accounting research and early- to mid-career researchers are particularly encouraged to attend.
+On behalf of Auburn University and the School of Accountancy at the Harbert College of Business, we would like to invite you to attend a two-day conference on Qualitative Research in Accounting with distinguished guests - professors Yves Gendron, Université Laval and Christie Hayne, University of Illinois at Urbana-Champaign.
+This conference is intended for researchers who are interested in learning more about consuming or conducting qualitative accounting research.
+Please note, early- to mid-career researchers and current PhD students are particularly encouraged to attend.

 The conference will be held on Friday and Saturday, April 17-18, 2026, at the Harbert College of Business.
-We will start at approx. 10:00 am on Friday and conclude around 3:30 pm on Saturday.
-Lunch will be provided both days and additional social gatherings in the evenings will be available to those who are interested.
+We will start at approximately 10:00 am on Friday and conclude around 3:30 pm on Saturday.
+Breakfast and lunch will be provided both days and additional social gatherings in the evenings will be available to those who are interested.
 The conference will include the following components:

 • Interactive seminar presentations on qualitative research in accounting